 When I returned home two years later, I was required to report to the military draft board.
 I was fairly certain I would not be accepted because I had “a heart murmur” or something that almost kept me from serving an LDS mission.
 So, I confidently reported to the draft board.
 They scheduled a physical for me, and much to my surprise, I passed!
 At that time, I was told I’d receive my Army draft notice in the mail within the month.
 Well, before I got the draft notice in my hands, I stopped by the Air Force recruiter’s office and joined the United States Air Force.
 I entered Active Duty military service on September 8th, 1968.
 Ultimately, I made it a career.
 I served tours in England, Southeast Asia, and Germany.
 I separated briefly from the service long enough to attend and graduate from Brigham Young University-Provo.
 After graduation, I reentered the Air Force and served as a Foreign Affairs Officer.
 My primary area of responsibility (AOR) was the Middle East.
 I lived and traveled in many countries (Far East, Western Europe, and the Middle/Near East).
 For me, military service became my life; it defined me.
 It was a challenging career full of discipline, growth, learning, and excitement.
 Except for a lonely year in South East Asia (the longest year of my life), I fully enjoyed all my assignments.
 It was a great honor to serve.

 While on active military duty, I also had the privilege of marrying two wonderful and amazing women (at different times), both of whom supported me in my military service and our many travels.
 My first wife was my dear Jenny Marie.
 We had dated before I entered the service, but it wasn’t until after I finished basic and technical training schools that we married (April 15th, 1969).
 That was about seven (7) months after I joined the Air Force.
 We were married and spent 15 wonderful years growing together, raising a family, and learning.
 Sadly, Jenny developed a heart condition and passed away suddenly (and unexpectedly) on the evening of April 8th, 1984.
 She was just 37 years old.
+At the time, we were living at Ramstein AB, Germany.
 That event was perhaps the most tragic event in my life.
 I was overcome with grief and sorrow.
-And, I was ill prepared to become a single parent with our seven wonderful children.
+And, I was ill-prepared to become a single parent with our seven wonderful children.
 Initially, I was in shock, but the Lord blessed us with His grace and tender mercy.
 As a family, we did a lot of growing.
 It was a struggle, but we stayed together and continued to grow.